qgis/QGIS-Website/content/resources/installation-guide/index.md

 ## Offline (Standalone) installers

 Standalone installers include everything QGIS needs in a single download.
 Once you have the installer, no internet is required to complete the installation.
 When a new release is available, you need to download the complete installer again in order to upgrade.
-For beginners, the standlone installer is probably the easiest way to install QGIS:
+For beginners, the standalone installer is probably the easiest way to install QGIS:

 |Release|Version|Package|
 |---|---|---|